 Culture matters and whether it is negative or positive, it rules your organization and as we have seen, it is heavily linked to the behaviours demonstrated.
-It is also important to note that culture is not an HR responsibility, it is part of organizational strategy and therefore dependent on everyone not only playing their part but feeling that they are a part of things.
+It is also important to note that culture is not an HR responsibility, it is part of organizational strategy and therefore dependent on everyone playing their part and feeling that they are a part of things.

 Founder of V-Formation Training and Development

 Professional Speaker and Trainer